MonoidMusician/blog/sources/parser_applications.md

 Weʼll mainly be talking about formal uses of grammars that require algorithms.
 Using grammars as a kind of informal communication, like in semiformal language/data specifications, are very common but not discussed here.

-The two main uses are recognition and parsing, as mentioned above, but there are some more ways to actually make use of grammars.
+The two main formal uses are recognition and parsing, as mentioned above, but there are some more ways to actually make use of grammars.

 In rough order of difficulty the distinct uses of grammars are:

 1. Generators: Nondeterministically generate strings in the grammar by following the rules as state transitions.

-    This task is really simple because thereʼs basically no algorithmic difficulty, just following some rules until youʼre bored.
+    This task is really simple because thereʼs basically no algorithmic difficulty, just following some rules until you reach an end state: a concrete string that belongs to the grammar.
 2. Recognition: Recognize which strings belong to the grammar and which do not.

     Simply put, it is to construct a function `String -> Boolean` for a grammar.